grame-cncm/faust/architecture/soul/README.md

 - `faust2soul -midi -nvoices 16 -effect freeverb.dsp -play violinMIDI.dsp` to produce a 16 voices polyphonic MIDI aware intrument with a global effect as two violinMIDI.soul and violinMIDI.soulpatch files and play the violinMIDI.soulpatch

+# soul-faust-player

+**soul-faust-player** tool loads a SOUL patch or an hybrid Faust/SOUL code file, wraps it as a Faust DSP object, and runs it in the Faust runtime audio/control machinery.

+Here are the available options:

+- `-hybrid to load and execute an hybrid Faust/SOUL file`

+So for instance:

+- `faust2soul clarinetMIDI.dsp` to produce two clarinetMIDI.soul and clarinetMIDI.soulpatch files
+- `soul-faust-player clarinetMIDI.soulpatch` to run the clarinetMIDI.soulpatch

+Or:

+- `soul-faust-player -hybrid hybrid-test1.soul` to run an hybrid `hybrid-test1.soul` file containing both Faust and SOUL sections.
+Two `hybrid.soul` (containing the original SOUL sections and the Faust => SOUL generated sections) and an `hybrid.soulpatch` files will be generated in the process.